Bouncing and collapsing universes dual to late-time cosmological models: Concordance model: Bounce in the Jordan frame

 \subsection{Einstein frame: Concordance model}

-In this section we set up the Einstein frame for it to describe the current accelerating epoch of the universe, consisting of dark energy and non-relativistic matter or dust.
-Since the Einstein frame already comes with a canonical scalar field, it would therefore be an obvious choice to identify the Einstein frame scalar field as the quintessence field.
-Although dark energy is the dominant component in the current epoch, the subdominant presence of non-relativistic matter can not be ignored.
-In order to implement a realistic physical scenario in the Einstein frame, one must take in to account the presence of dust in the Einstein frame as well.
-However, due to the nature of the conformal transformation, the minimally coupled matter component in the Einstein frame gets non-minimally coupled to gravity in the Jordan frame, leading to non-trivial equations of motion in the Jordan frame.

-Instead of identifying the Einstein frame scalar field ($\varphi$) as a quintessence model, we consider that the scalar field \textit{effectively} describes both dark energy and non-relativistic matter in the field equation level.
-The energy density of the scalar field, $\rho_\varphi$, is taken to be
+We set up the Einstein frame for it to describe the current accelerating epoch of the universe, consisting of the cosmological constant and a non-relativistic matter component or dust, referred to as the \emph{concordance model} (see, for example,~\cite{dodelson.ea21}).
+For a simple implementation of the concordance model in the Einstein frame, we consider that the Einstein frame scalar field \textit{effectively} describes both dark energy and non-relativistic matter in the field equation level.
+This is achieved by taking the energy density of the scalar field, $\rho_\varphi$, to be

-where $\rho_{\text{m}0}$ is the energy density of dust at current epoch ($\at=1$). $\rho_{\text{de}}$ is the energy density of the dark energy component, which is a constant for the cosmological constant model, or can be time-dependent for a dynamical model for dark energy.
-With this role of the Einstein frame scalar field, there is no need to add extra matter component in the Einstein frame, as the single scalar field takes into account both dark energy and matter.
-Since the scalar field is the sole component in the Einstein frame, the Jordan frame action remains a pure gravity action, governed by only the metric $g_{ab}$ and the Jordan frame scalar field $\lambda$.
+where $\rho_{\text{m}0}$ is the energy density of dust at the current epoch ($\at=1$), $\rho_\text{c} = 3 \tilde{H}^2_0/\kappa^2$ is the critical density of the universe, $\tilde{H}_0 = \tilde{H}(\at=1)$, $\Omega_\Lambda = \rho_\Lambda/\rho_\text{c}$, and $\Omega_{\text{m}0} = \rho_{\text{m}0}/\rho_\text{c}$.
+With this role of the Einstein frame scalar field, there is no need to add an extra matter component in the Einstein frame, as the single scalar field takes into account both dark energy, implemented by the cosmological constant, and matter.
+Since the scalar field is the sole component in the Einstein frame, the Jordan frame action in this case remains a pure gravity action, governed by only the metric $g_{ab}$ and the Jordan frame scalar field $\lambda$.
+The Einstein frame scalar field $\varphi$ in this set up is hereafter referred to as the \textit{concordance} field, in order to distinguish it from a quintessence model.

-For simplicity, let us consider a constant $\rho_{\text{de}}$, i.e., the Einstein frame effectively describes the $\Lambda CDM$ or the \textit{concordance} model~(see, for example,~\cite{dodelson.ea21}).
-The energy density of $\varphi$ becomes,